Water bead warning: Why major retailers are pulling popular toy

 The bill would label certain water beads products as hazardous, specifically ones marketed or made for children.

-As of Thursday, December 14, Amazon, Target and Walmart all still had water beads on their websites marketed toward children, specifically under the “toy” section.
+As of Thursday, December 14, Amazon, Target and Walmart all still had water beads marketed toward children on their websites, specifically under the “toy” section.

-However, all the companies say they are taking steps toward changing that in store and online.
+However, all the companies say they are taking steps toward changing that in stores and online.

 While Amazon, Target and Walmart won’t be selling water beads marketed toward children, they will still be selling them in other sections.